Auto Insurance Agencies: Savings Doesn’t Always Match The Hype

-What would I want to go through an independent agent for if my goal is to take advantage of their “bundle savings” that they claim is so great and advantageous.
+What would I want to go through an independent agent for if my goal is to take advantage of their “bundle savings” that they claim are so great and advantageous?

 It’s funny, though, as I can see any number of commercials that are broadcast specifically in my media market for bundling of services that are not available here!!!